How we assess your application

 In assessing your application, we may consider:

-- Your qualifications (such as GCSEs, A and AS Levels, and their equivalents)
+- Your qualifications (such as GCSEs and A Levels, and their equivalents)

 - Your predicted grades in future examinations